COVID CATCH UP PREMIUM

 It is important to note that the children were assessed prior to starting their intervention programme and the progress of all individuals is being closely tracked using the plan, do, review format.
 They will then be assessed again at the end of the intervention to assess how effective the work has been and what the next steps are for each individual child.

-Below, the box on the left hand side gives information on how we are currently spending our ‘Covid Catch-Up Premium’.
+Below, the box on the left hand side gives information on how we spent our ‘Covid Catch-Up Premium’.
 The box on the right is an overview of the intervention package we are currently offering including an example of a year group SMART Plan.

 To find out more about our Remote Learning Offer, please click here.